-The only real downside of forming your businesses an LLC is lots of paperwork for tax filings and actually paying business taxes.
+The only real downside of forming your business as an LLC is lots of paperwork for tax filings and actually paying business taxes.
 However, LLCs can choose how they would like to be taxed.

 What is a sole proprietorship?

-Sole proprietorship means you have sole custody of your business and all its assets.
-You can file as self employed.
+A sole proprietorship means you have sole custody of your business and all its assets.
+You can file as self-employed.
 You will not have to worry about business taxes and licensing.

 However, your personal assets are on the line if your business fumbles.
 This means that you could lose your home, vehicle, and any other assets.

 You also do not receive the benefits of the business title like business tax credits, and loans, people are less willing to invest in your business.